-The Year 9 curriculum introduces classes in Christian Living and follows a similar pattern to that of Years 7 and 8 with a few further modifications.
-Art and Design, Drama, English, French, Geography, History, Mathematics, Physical Education and Religious Studies are studied in preparation for the IGCSE and GCSE courses.
-Lessons in Biology, Chemistry and Physics are introduced in place of combined science and German or Spanish can replace French or be studied as an optional second language.
+The Year 9 curriculum follows a similar pattern to that of Years 7 and 8 with a few further modifications.
+Art, Drama, DT, English, French, Geography, History, Mathematics, Physical Education and Religious Studies are studied in preparation for GCSE courses.
+Lessons in Biology, Chemistry and Physics are introduced in place of Science and German or Spanish can replace French or be studied as an optional second language.
 Latin and Music also become optional.

 “The pupils’ strong achievements in both curricular and co-curricular areas are the result of a distinctive focus on the individual.”
 ISI Inspection 2017.